IBM/unitxt/docs/docs/adding_metric.rst

             main_score = "sum_accuracy" # name of the main score
-            reduction_map = {"mean": ["sum_accuracy"]} # defines that the global score is a mean of the instance scores ci_scores = ["sum_accuracy"] # define that confidence internal should be calculated on the score prediction_type = "int"      # the metric expect the prediction as an int
+            reduction_map = {"mean": ["sum_accuracy"]} # defines that the global score is a mean of the instance scores ci_scores = ["sum_accuracy"] # define that confidence internal should be calculated on the score prediction_type = int      # the metric expect the prediction as an int

             # Relation tolerance for errors by default it is 0, but can be changed for approximate comparison
             relative_tolerance : float = 0